 If you work in a company with a sales department, you have a huge learning opportunity right down the hall.
 Ask to shadow a sales team member on their calls or offer to help them prepare for a client presentation.
 You can also volunteer for projects that require cross-functional alignment with the sales team, like developing marketing materials or refining a product demo.
 This gives you a firsthand look at how experienced sellers handle objections, build rapport, and manage complex deals.
 Observing their process helps you understand the competencies that directly impact success and gives you a safe space to ask questions and absorb best practices.

-What Are the Best Resources for Learning Sales?
+What Are the Best Resources to Learn Sales Skills?

 Learning sales is an ongoing practice, not a one-time event.
 The best professionals are always sharpening their skills and adapting their strategies.
 Fortunately, there's a wealth of knowledge available to guide you.
 Whether you prefer reading a book, taking a course, or listening to a podcast, here are some of the best resources to help you grow and build a solid foundation for your sales playbook.